Docker - Kubeflow for Poets

 Note: This image is large and will take a while to pull from Dockerhub.

-# pull the image from dockerhub
+bash# pull the image from dockerhub docker pull jupyter/tensorflow-notebook

 Run the Container